 2. Monitor users who log in

 Once a person has logged in using their pin or password, it is important to keep a record of this, combined with the time they logged in and out.
 Not only do these records allow you to correlate the intranet users with their usage of the system, but they also allow you to spot any anomalies within the system.

 3. Restrict access to the most sensitive information

-While your intranet should generally contain information which will be useful to all employees, such as system guides and changes to working practices, not all the information will be relevant or necessary to every employee.
-It is well worth restricting access to sensitive information, including personal contact information or business figures, that are only needed by those higher up within the organisation.
+While company intranet software should contain information, which will be useful to all employees, such as system guides and changes to working practices, not all the information will be relevant or necessary to every employee.
+It is well worth restricting access to sensitive information, including personal contact information or business figures, which are only needed by those higher up within the organisation.

 4. Create intranet usage policies

 Employees must be educated in the safe and secure usage of the intranet, including ensuring they always log out of the system, do not print any physical copies of sensitive information, and do not attempt to connect with external websites or software from within the intranet portal unless authorised.

 5. Regularly review and update the information on your intranet

-An intranet can be a great place to quickly disseminate new information to all of your staff, but constantly adding new information without any consideration for the information that already resides on the system can be dangerous.
+An intranet can be a wonderful place to quickly disseminate latest information to all your staff, but constantly adding latest information without any consideration for the information that already resides on the system can be dangerous.
 Securely deleting sensitive information that is out of date or no longer relevant completely removes the threat of it being used against you.